 7. Deva Vegan Vitamin E

-Deva® Vegetarian Alpha Tocophel Succinate (400 IU) is one of the few truly vegetarian-friendly forms of alpha tocophel succinate available in the marketplace today.
+Deva® Vegetarian Alpha Tocophel Succinate (400 IU) is a vegetarian-friendly form of alpha tocophel succinate.
 Unlike other vegetarian-friendly forms of tocopheryl succinate, it dissolves into an oil base rather than a water base, which means it has better bioavailability than most other vegetarian-friendly forms.

 8. NOW Foods Natural E-400